 Diastasis Recti can be diagnosed by a doctor if you wish, but you can also test yourself for it on your own.
 Checking for it takes just a few simple steps

 - Lie on the floor in the position you’d lie in if you were going to do a crunch or sit up (with your back on the floor and your knees bent with your feet flat on the floor).

 - Place one hand behind your neck and with the other, place your fingertips into the center of your stomach right along the line that separates the abdominal muscles.

 - Raise your head up slowly the way you would do as you perform a crunch but don’t let your chin sink into your neck.
 Instead, raise your head as if there were an apple beneath your chin and slowly feel along the separation between your stomach muscles.

 - Move your fingertips from the top of your abdominal muscles all the way down to the bottom.
 (Generally, with diastasis recti, the separation is worse in the middle of the stomach.)
 If there is a clear separation between these muscles, place your fingers into it to see how many finger widths it is.

 - If the separation is more than two finger widths and does not decrease to less than two finger widths in size as you raise your head to perform a crunch, than you have diastasis recti.

 In my case, the gap between these muscles was about three-four finger widths!
+(To see a video demonstrating how to test yourself, click here).
 I could feel around the edges of my abdominal muscles on either side but in the middle there was nothing, just a gap that created a dome-like shape anytime I engaged my core.